justin13601/AnnoDash/README.md

 ### Requirements

-The dashboard requires the following major packages to run:
+The dashboard requires the following major Python packages to run:

 * [Dash][dash]~=2.6.0
 * [Pandas][pandas]~=1.4.2